eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 for performing the simulations.
 It has been developed on MATLAB R2021a, but should run without problems in any newer MATLAB version.

+## Installation

+1. Download the package to a local folder.
+2. Run MATLAB and add the package to the path.
+3. Run some demos.

 ## Examples
 ### Simulate with the Naive optimizer
 ```